 Relax and enjoy the journey

-Moving to France from the US is a big deal.
+Moving to France is a big decision.
 Take one step at a time.
 You will succeed.
 Breathe.

-I hope this Moving to France from the US checklist helped you plan your relocation.
-If you need to let off steam, read French Idioms Used Everyday.
+I hope this Moving to France checklist helped you with your relocation.
+How about learning how to say “hi” and “bye” in French greetings: bonjour!

 Thanks James!